Delivery time is the total time the ball is in the player’s hand from initial movement to the release of the ball.

 Real Life Example:

-If a pitcher has a different movement between say, her fastball and curveball deliveries, it may be detectable by the batter so that she will know what pitch is coming.
+If a pitcher has a different movement between say, his fastball and curveball deliveries, it may be detectable by the batter so that he will know what pitch is coming.